oliverkwebb/oliverkwebb.github.io/content/articles/vis.md

 ---
-Title: Replacing Neovim with vis
+Title: Replacing Neovim With Vis
-tags: ['Programming']
+tags: ["Programming"]
 Date: 2024-04-17
 ---

 Lately, I've been unhappy with neovim and it's bloat. vi is a simple and beautiful tool by itself, but it's most popular deviation vim has been bloated to the point of being unmanageable the same way perl took the design of awk or C++ took the design of C and destroyed it.